goodmodule/react-g-analytics/README.md

 React GA contains two parts.
 First one is an initialisation part (react component) which will load google analytics script on the client side.
 Second is mixin for RouterHandler, which will notify google when you will change your current url.

+## Motivation

+I needed google analytics working in combination with react-router.

 ## Install

 	$ npm install react-g-analytics